tvdk-sudoku/Year11Notes/content/notes/AEECO - Investigation 1.md

 #### Taxation
 - Imposing a tax on pollution emitted

-- A tax can be imposed
+- A tax can be imposed to